JCrawshaw16/Puppet-Pals/README.md

 You are now ready to run 'vagrant up'
 There may be problem with the network, if this occurs destroy the virtual machines with 'vagrant destroy' and wait a little while before trying vagrant up again
 If this problem persists, consult dev; he knows (maybe, tell him not to lie)

+## Potential problems
+Some major errors you may encounter are:
+- The IP address may change upon installation when 'vagrant up' is run.
+This affects the setup of Jira, so to fix this, locate the agent that Jira lies on, open terminal and type in command 'facter ipaddress_eth1'.
+Using the IP address returned from the command, you use that IP address, enter it into your URL on your web browser, followed by ':8081' which is the port that Jira is connected to.
+This should open up Jira for you to use.
+- Major network issues reassigning random IP addresses to agents; may need to run 'ifconfig ipaddress_eth1' to find actual IP address